-As mentioned in note 4(d), during the previous year ended 31 March 2020, the management had entered into a binding sale agreement for sale of its equity stake in GKEL at lower than the carrying value of its investment and during the period ended 30 September 2020, the binding agreement has been terminated.
-The management continues to account the investment in GKEL based on the valuation performed by an external expert using the discounted future cash flows method which is significantly dependent on the achievement of certain assumptions considered in aforementioned valuation such as settlement of disputes with customers and timely realization of receivables, expansion and optimal utilization of existing capacity, rescheduling/refinancing of existing loans at lower rates amongst other key assumptions and the uncertainty and the final outcome of the litigations with the capital creditors as regards claims against GKEL.
+As mentioned in note 3(d),the management has accounted the investment in GKEL based on the valuation performed by an external expert using the discounted future cash flows method which is significantly dependent on the achievement of certain assumptions considered in aforementioned valuation such as settlement of disputes with customers and timely realization of receivables, expansion and optimal utilization of existing capacity, rescheduling/refinancing of existing loans at lower rates amongst other key assumptions and the uncertainty and the final outcome of the litigations with the capital creditors as regards claims against GKEL.

-Further, as mentioned in note 4(f), GBHPL has stopped the construction of the 300 MW hydro based power plant on Alaknanda river, Uttarakhand, since 07 May 2014 on directions of Hon'ble Supreme Court of India ('the Supreme Court').
+Further, as mentioned in note 3(f), GBHPL has stopped the construction of the 300 MW hydro based power plant on Alaknanda river, Uttarakhand, since 07 May 2014 on directions of Hon'ble Supreme Court of India ('the Supreme Court').
 The carrying value of the investments in GBHPL is significantly dependent on obtaining requisite approvals from Supreme court, environmental clearances, availability of funding support for development and construction of the aforesaid power plant and achievement of the other key assumptions made in the valuation assessment done by an external expert.

-Accordingly, owing to the aforementioned uncertainties, we are unable to comment upon adjustments, if any, that may be required to the carrying value of the aforesaid loans and investments, and further provisions, if any, required to be made for the said obligations, and the consequential impact on the accompanying Statement for the quarter and six month period ended 30 September 2020.
+Accordingly, owing to the aforementioned uncertainties, we are unable to comment upon adjustments, if any, that may be required to the carrying value of the aforesaid loans and investments, and further provisions, if any, required to be made for the said obligations, and the consequential impact on the accompanying Statement for the quarter and nine month period ended 31 December 2020.

-The opinion expressed by us on the standalone financial statements for the year ended 31 March 2020 vide our report 30 July 2020 and the conclusion expressed by us in our review report dated 27 August 2020 on the standalone financial results for the quarter ended 30 June 2020 was also qualified in respect of above matters and the conclusion expressed by us for the quarter ended 30 September 2019 vide our review report dated 14 November 2019 was also qualified with respect to the matters pertaining to GVPGL and GREL.
+The opinion expressed by us on the standalone financial statements for the year ended 31 March 2020 vide our report 30 July 2020 and the conclusion expressed by us in our review report dated 10 November 2020 on the standalone financial results for the quarter and year to date ended 30 September 2020 was also qualified in respect of above matters and the conclusion expressed by us for the quarter and year to date ended 31 December 2019 vide our review report dated 13 February 2020 was also qualified with respect to the matters pertaining to GVPGL, GREL and GKEL.